MadStudioRoblox/ReplicaService/docs/index.md

 on the user screen is a state - ReplicaService helps you make server-side code to control and replicate any state to all clients or only a select few.

-A state (in layman's terms, a lua table that may contain almost anything) is wrapped with a `Replica` - like the name inplies, it creates a replica of the wrapped state which is sent to desired clients.
+A state (in layman's terms, a lua table that may contain almost anything) is wrapped with a `Replica` - like the name implies, it creates a replica of the wrapped state which is sent to desired clients.
 You may define clients who will see that replica, call mutator functions on the `Replica` to change the state (will change contents of the wrapped table) and make the clients listen to those changes or simply read the state whenever necessary.
 Furthermore, a `Replica` can be parented to another